Jovem Pan (Santa Inês)

-Rede Mais Família (channel 19) is a Brazilian television network headquartered in Santa Inês, Maranhão.
-The network is owned by Grupo Patati Patatá and generates its programming in São Paulo, where it is carried on channel 36.
+Jovem Pan Santa Inês (channel 19) is a Jovem Pan-affiliated Brazilian television network headquartered in Santa Inês, Maranhão.
+The network is owned by Grupo Patati Patatá his partner from Grupo Jovem Pan and generates its programming studios in São Paulo, where it is carried on channel 51.

 History

 The license of the current Rede Mais Família came from the former TV Itapicuru Ltda. (by Decree n.º 96.809, of September 28, 1988) which was transferred to TV Maranhão Central Ltda. (by a decree on February 9, 1998, published on Diário Oficial da União the following day), both of which relaying Rede Globo.

 In 1999, Grupo Mirante bought TV Maranhão Central from the family of businessman and politician Nagib Haickel.
 After that, TV became a Globo affiliate, ending its relays of SBT, which was now relayed by TV União dos Vales.

 In December 2001, the station was acquired by Grupo Estado, changing its legal name to Rádio Eldorado Ltda, and on January 4, 2002, the station's name changed to TV Eldorado, becoming an affiliate of TV Cultura, its first in Maranhão.
 The group had the plan to turn the station in a national network in a two-year deadline, with its signal generating from Maranhão.

 On May 9, 2002, it received authorization from the Ministry of Communications to operate as a relay station on UHF channel 36 in São Paulo.
 However, with the arrival of 2003, year in which it had plans to become a national network, this did not achieve, although it achieved more audience in Santa Inês during the morning.

 In 2006, it traded TV Cultura for TV Aparecida, becoming the first affiliate of the recently created Catholic network.
 The channel had good ratings on Sunday mornings, since it relayed the mass services from the Basilica of Our Lady of Aparecida.

 In 2008, TV Eldorado introduced its news program Em Dia Com a Cidade, which was produced from its studio and aimed mainly at news from Santa Inês.

 On June 10, 2010, it left TV Aparecida and joined Esporte Interativo, a channel that had previously been limited to subscription television and other channels.
 Initially, it was informed that Esporte Interativo acquired the station, but it was later revealed that the affiliation was a lease.

 On March 15, 2017, fourteen days before the analog shutdown in greater São Paulo (March 29), TV Eldorado started its digital broadcasts on UHF channel 36, shutting down its analog signal.
 The following day (March 16), it started its digital broadcasts on UHF channel 19 in Santa Inês as a generator, becoming the first digital station in the city and the region.